AlvinWenJH/CAD-IT-Machine-Learning-Engineer-Test-2022-V1.0/README.md

 * MLPClassifier(max_iter=100)
 Both of the models gives similar accuracies at around **99.952 %**

-The app made can be downloaded at [this link](https://drive.google.com/drive/folders/1kGoras_T30VTshLlvlUd8HpffhnaPlpo?usp=sharing).
+The standalone app made can be downloaded at [this link](https://drive.google.com/drive/folders/1kGoras_T30VTshLlvlUd8HpffhnaPlpo?usp=sharing) or using [this link](https://alvinwenjh-cad-it-machine-learning-engineer-tes-q1appapp-9nx0m8.streamlitapp.com/) for the webapp.
 Below are the preview of the app.

 <br>
 <p align="center">